Mgamerz/ME3-GUI-Transplanter/README.md

 ####License
 Uses some PCC related code from the open source [ME3Explorer Project](http://github.com/me3explorer/me3explorer).

-Licensed under GPL.
+This program is licensed under GPL.
 All derivatives of this work must include their source code when distributed.